georgepaterson/jquery-plugin/README.md

-# Awesome jQuery plugin
+# jQuery dialog plugin

-The best jQuery plugin ever.
+Demonstration jQuery dialog plugin showing how to structure a plugin with public functions for unit testing.

+_Dialog plugin is only designed as a demonstration not for production._

 ## Getting Started